planetrenox/AES256GCMBCRYPT-JAVA/README.md

-# AES256GCMBCRYPT-JAVA
+AES256-GCM Implementation with BCRYPT private key generation written with pure Java for text encryption using a password.

-AES256-GCM Implementation with BCRYPT private key generation written with pure Java.
+Email me if you have questions.